-- 1. Employees within this bargaining unit who elect not to participate in the City's health care insurance program will be compensated in an amount equivalent to seventy-five percent (75%) of the employer's contribution towards the premiums for the City's health plan at the level in which the employee was participating (employee only, employee plus one dependent, employee plus two or more dependents) at the time of waiving City insurance coverage in accordance with Section [3] below.
-This cash amount will be paid as part of the employee's bi-weekly payroll. - 2.
-Employees within this bargaining unit shall be eligible to elect not to participate in the City's health care program only after participating under the same level of the City's health care insurance plan for a minimum period of one year immediately preceding the election. - 3.
-Employees within this bargaining unit electing not to participate in the City's health care insurance program must annually provide proof of medical insurance coverage by an outside provider in order to maintain payment under this waiver option. - 4.
-In addition to the coverage options specified under "Article 7.
-Insurance" of the Memorandum of Understanding between the City of Hollister and the Service Employees International Union, Local 521, the following optional health benefits shall be available to the employees of this bargaining unit.
+The compensation will be based on the employer's contribution towards the premiums for the City's health plan at the level in which the employee was participating (employee only, employee plus one dependent, employee plus two or more dependents) at the time of waiving City insurance coverage in accordance with Section [3] below.
+This cash amount will be paid as part of the employee's bi-weekly payroll.

+- Employees within this bargaining unit shall be eligible to elect not to participate in the City's health care program only after participating under the same level of the City's health care insurance plan for a minimum period of one year immediately preceding the election. - 3.
+Employees within this bargaining unit electing not to participate in the City's health care insurance program must annually provide proof of medical insurance coverage in order to maintain payment under this waiver option. - 4.
+In addition to the coverage options specified under Article 7.
+Insurance of the Memorandum of Understanding between the City of Hollister and the Service Employees International Union, Local 521, the following optional health benefits shall be available to the employees of this bargaining unit.